-Learn how to make a rag rug out of your leftover fabric scraps, or old tarnished clothes and rags!
+A rag rug is made out of your leftover fabric scraps, or old tarnished clothes and rags!
 It’s a great fun way to recycle and repurpose.
 You’ll love this old homesteading tradition.
 I know I have.
-That’s why I’m sharing it with all of you so you can have fun and keep your door step clean all the time!
+That’s why I’m sharing it with all of you so you can have fun, and keep your door step clean all the time!

 I’ll get to the tutorial….
 But first, a story: